-2. Action following a report of peer on peer abuse or sexual violence and/or sexual harassment.
+Action following a report of child on child abuse or sexual violence and/or sexual harassment.

-All academy schools and colleges will carefully consider any report of peer on peer abuse, sexual violence and/or sexual harassment.
+All academy schools and colleges will carefully consider any report of child on child abuse, sexual violence and/or sexual harassment.
 The designated safeguarding lead (or deputy) is likely to have a complete safeguarding picture and be the most appropriate person to advise on the academy's or college's initial response.
 Where there are concerns that need support, advice or review beyond academy level the DSL should contact a peer DSL or the relevant Trust Director.

-2.1.
 Important considerations must include:

-the ages of the children / young people involved related to the following:

-- the developmental stages of the children involved (Child Sexual Behaviour Tool) - the nature of the alleged incident(s), including whether a crime may have been committed and consideration of harmful sexual behaviour
+- the ages of the children / young people involved - the developmental stages of the children involved (Child Sexual Behaviour Tool) - the nature of the alleged incident(s), including whether a crime may have been committed and consideration of harmful sexual behaviour